-Finley: How one company built a workforce that looks like Detroit
+Finley: A workforce that looks like Detroit

 Filling downtown Detroit's lofts and nightspots with a more diverse clientele begins with bringing more diversity to downtown's office buildings.

 Employers hunting for workers in industries most associated with big city downtowns — high tech, financial services, marketing, design, etc. — complain the pool of qualified African-American applicants is extremely shallow in Detroit.

 And they have a point — just under 13 percent of city residents have a college degree and nearly a quarter of the population lacks a high school diploma, according to census data.

 But is that an excuse for not creating a diverse workforce?

 Cindy Pasky doesn't think so.
 The chief executive of Strategic Staffing Solutions, a worldwide information technology firm headquartered in the Penobscot Building downtown, has built a representative staff despite odds that are perhaps longer in her industry than in many others.

 Nationwide, just 6 percent of STEM (science, technology, engineering and math) jobs are held by blacks.

 At Pasky's company, 41 percent of the 700 consultants she employs are African-American and 18 percent are Asian.
 Twenty-three percent of headquarters' employees are black and 10 percent are Hispanic or Asian.
 And 28 percent of the executive team is black and 57 percent are women.